linxaddict/pytomatoes/README.md

 * STORAGE_BUCKET
 * EMAIL
 * PASSWORD

-Additionaly in the settings you can optionally set:
+* NODE (see pytomatoes-firebase-example.json)

-* local database name - used for caching the schedule
+Add these variables to configure hardware details:

-* pin number - responsible for activating the pump through a transistor
+* PIN - pin responsible for activating the pump through a transistor
-* ml per second - determines how much water goes through the pump in a second, this should be measured manually
+* ML_PER_SECOND - determines how much water goes through the pump in a second, this should be measured manually

 # Running